rucio/documentation/docs/operator/multi_vo_rucio.md

 Rather than initialising a new Rucio instance to support multiple VOs, a single-VO instance of Rucio can be converted to a Multi-VO instance if desired.
-This conversion allows the Rucio instance to expand the number of supported VOs with minimal disrution.
+This conversion allows the Rucio instance to expand the number of supported VOs with minimal disruption.
 The tools to perform this can be found in [`rucio/tools/convert_database_vo.py`](https://github.com/rucio/rucio/blob/master/tools/convert_database_vo.py), and further documentation on the [single VO to multi VO](#s-vo-to-m-vo) and [multi-VO to single VO](#m-vo-to-s-vo) instances are found below.